danielpoonwj/gcp-iac-demo/README.md

 ### Overview

 [`packer`](https://packer.io/) is a tool which specializes in the creation of various types of machine images.
 This allows the exact same provision steps for different targets (eg. Google Compute Engine Images, AWS AMIs, Vagrant Boxes).
 In this example, the core provisioning steps are performed with [`ansible`](https://www.ansible.com/), leveraging on open source Ansible Galaxy roles for the installation and configuration of `jenkins` and `docker`.
-However, there are [other automation tools](https://packer.io/docs/provisioners/index.html) supported as `packer` provisoners that can be used, such as `chef`, `puppet` and `salt`.
+However, there are [other automation tools](https://packer.io/docs/provisioners/index.html) supported as `packer` provisoners, such as `chef`, `puppet` and `salt`.

 One of the goals of this demo is to be able to develop locally for a faster feedback cycle, particularly for this provisioning stage.
 For this, we are using [`vagrant`](https://www.vagrantup.com/).
 Paired with `packer`'s [`vagrant` builder](https://packer.io/docs/builders/vagrant.html), the exact same provisioning steps can be performed locally.